 In Ireland, businesses are beginning to seize the opportunity to capitalise on bioenergy.
 Bioenergy is one of the world’s fastest growing renewable energy sectors.

 Bioenergy is renewable energy derived from organic sources such plant matter, food and animal waste.
 Approximately 40% of all renewable energy produced in Ireland comes from Bioenergy fuels.
 Of that, 68% comes from biomass.
 When we use sustainable biomass fuels to replace fossil fuels we can reduce our greenhouse gas emissions.
 Overall, approx. 3% of the energy we use in Ireland comes from Biomass.

 Kelly’s Hotel using biomass for energy savings

-Situated along the sandy beaches of Wexford, Kelly’s Resort Hotel and Spa has made the switch from oil to biomass to heat their buildings.
+Kelly’s Resort Hotel and Spa is situated along the sandy beaches of Wexford.
+They have made the switch from oil to biomass to heat their buildings.